“Steve, how many calories should I eat every day? I have goals!”

 I personally follow a mental model diet, that focuses on real food most of the time, and occasionally includes some junk food.
 I plan my week of eating ahead of time:

-Do you really think you’d only eat half of one to stick to 200 calories?
+Do you really think you’d be able to eat half of a snickers bar to limit yourself to 200 calories?
 Of course not.
-This argument is more or less the rationale for following a paleo diet.
+This argument is essentially the rationale for following a paleo diet.

 #3) Be wary of liquid calories.
 Cut back on soda, juices, smoothies, and any beverage with calories.